Check in your work to the team's codebase

 A check-in is performed atomically-the operation either succeeds completely or fails completely (with one exception).
-If any one of the changes cannot be submitted to your Team Foundation server, none of the changes is committed and a changeset is not created.
+If any one of the changes can't be submitted to Team Foundation Server, none of the changes are committed and a changeset is not created.
 For example, if you lose network connectivity in the middle of a check-in, the whole operation fails.

 The exception is the association of work items with the changeset.
 If work item association fails but all other aspects of the check-in succeed, then the changeset is created.
 You can manually associate a work item with a changeset.
 See Manage dependencies, link work items to support traceability.